Introduction

 The hosted Mediator Application Endpoint acts as an intermediary between phone numbers.
 The service has two primary abilities, bindings and dialouts.
-With bindings, incoming calls are routed through CarrierX to a destination phone number.
-In dialouts, the CarrierX system makes outgoing calls to two different parties, who are then brought into a call together.

 Using the REST API